mikecapsio/texturefast-docs/docs/vs/substance-3d-painter.md

 ## Privacy-first workflow

-TextureFast public product copy states that the full 3D model is opened and processed locally in the browser during the core texturing workflow.
-The generation request may use the flattened UV layout, prompt, reference image, Base Color, or other derived inputs required by the selected feature.
+TextureFast uses a privacy-first workflow: the full 3D model is opened and processed locally in the browser during the core texturing workflow.
+Generation uses the flattened UV layout, prompt, reference image, Base Color, or other derived inputs required by the selected feature.

 Always review the current Privacy Policy and your studio's data requirements before uploading confidential work.